 Unfortunately, there is currently no way to officially diagnose a person with CTE while they are alive, though scientists are working hard to develop one.

 There is also no treatment for CTE itself yet; instead, what doctors recommend is to treat the symptoms, just like any other brain injury.
-Many of the treatments listed in this article can be used to manage CTE.

 Some Last Words on Effects of Traumatic Brain Injury

 And that’s it!
 We hope this guide to the most common effects of traumatic brain injury was informative and helpful for you.

 We know it probably all seems overwhelming right now, but this information should empower and strengthen you to overcome the obstacles you may face after your injury.

 If there’s only one thing we hope you take away from this article, it is this: